 Jumpstart this fantastic road trip in Salt Lake City where the mountains shoot dramatically from the valley floor, framing this bustling city.
-Discover the early history of the city and even that of your own family at Temple Square and shop at City Creek Center, an open-air mall downtown.
-From there head north to Cache Valley to visit the American West Heritage Center to learn about the Old West pioneer days.
-Head to Idaho Falls for a dose of culture and explore the Americana in towns like Rigby, Ashton, Driggs and Victor, including The Spud Drive-In Theatre.
+Discover the city's emerging hip restaurant scene and visit Temple Square to learn more about your family history.
+From there head east for adventures in beautiful Park City.
+Then drive north to Cache Valley and Bear Lake before stopping in Lava Hot Springs and Pocatello.
+Head to Idaho Falls for a dose of culture and explore the Americana in towns like Rigby, Driggs and Victor.
 Cross into Wyoming and experience Jackson, the gateway to Grand Teton National Park.
 Farther north, you'll discover Yellowstone National Park.
-From the park, head south to Kemmerer to uncover fossils and get wet at the Flaming Gorge National Recreation Area.
-Then hit dinosaur country in Vernal, Utah, and nearby Dinosaur National Monument.
+From the park, head southwest to Craters of the Moon National Monument in Idaho, Sun Valley, Boise and Twin Falls before reaching City of Rocks National Reserve on your return route to Salt Lake City.

 Start: Salt Lake City, Utah